Sri Lankan elephant: Distribution and habitat

-Sri Lankan elephants are restricted mostly to the lowlands in the dry zone where they are still fairly widespread in north, south, east, north-western, north-central and south-eastern Sri Lanka.
-A small remnant population exists in the Peak Wilderness Sanctuary.
-They are absent from the wet zone of the country.
-Apart from Wilpattu and Ruhuna National Parks, all other protected areas are less than 1000 km2 in extent.
-Many areas are less than 50 km2, and hence not large enough to encompass the entire home ranges of elephants that use them.
-In the Mahaweli Development Area, protected areas including Wasgomuwa National Park, Flood Plains National Park, and Somawathiya National Park have been linked, resulting in an overall area of 1172 km2 of contiguous habitat for elephants.
-Nevertheless, about 65% of the elephant's range extends outside protected areas.
+Sri Lankan elephant herds are restricted mostly to the dry zone lowlands where they are still fairly widespread in northern, eastern and southern Sri Lanka.
+A small remnant population exists in Peak Wilderness Sanctuary.
+Most protected areas of Sri Lanka are less than 1000 km2 in extent, apart from Wilpattu and Ruhuna National Parks; and areas with less than 50 km2 are too small to encompass the entire home ranges of elephants that use them.
+Wasgomuwa National Park, Flood Plains National Park and Somawathiya National Park have been linked so that the protected area complex contains 1172 km2 of contiguous habitat.
+Nevertheless, as of 2006 about 65% of the Sri Lankan elephant's range was thought to extend outside protected areas.

+Sinharaja Forest Reserve supports the last two remaining rainforest elephant individuals.